 The worse part is, I did not have travel insurance.
 All of this came from my own pocket.
 So please, if you are going to travel, make sure you get proper travel insurance.
 Having to pay for something like this out of your own pocket was not fun.

 My best travel experience is probably my last big trip.
 I met up with my parents in Brisbane (Queensland) and from there we rented a campervan.
 We went on an epic 4-week road trip all the way up the Australian coast to Far North Queensland.
-We saw kangaroos on the beach, swam at the Great Barrier Reef and explored the incredible Daintree Rainforest.
-This whole trip was simple incredible and something I will never forget.
+We saw kangaroos on the beach, swam at the Great Barrier Reef, and explored the incredible Daintree Rainforest.
+This whole trip was simply incredible and something I will never forget.

 DO YOU PREFER SOLO TRAVEL OR TRAVELING WITH OTHER PEOPLE?
 WHY?

 I prefer to travel solo.
 I am a bit of a last-minute traveller.
-When I feel like traveling, I am often on holidays 1-2 weeks later.
+When I feel like traveling, I am often on holiday 1-2 weeks later.
 Not much planning and preparing, just GO.
 It is a lot easier to do when you are on your own.
 Additionally, being a travel blogger, I take a lot of photos and videos, and it can be a bit embarrassing when you have someone waiting for you constantly.
-By travelling solo, I can do my own thing, take as many pics as I want etc
+By travelling solo, I can do my own thing, take as many pics as I want, etc

 Of course, every now and then it is more fun to travel with someone, as it can get a little bit lonely.